 Private transfer to Zagreb, check-in at the hotel and at leisure.

 Private transfer to Pula.

-Guided tour of Pula: Pula, the largest Istrian city which has been its administrative center since ancient Roman times.
-The history will reveal itself during a privately guided walking tour of Pula including its most famous landmark; the Pula amphitheater.
-One of six of the largest surviving Roman amphitheaters in the world, it was once the scene of bloody gladiator fights.
+Guided tour of Pula: Pula, the largest Istrian city which has been its administrative centre since ancient Roman times.
+The history will reveal itself during a privately guided walking tour of Pula including its most famous landmark; the Pula amphitheatre.
+One of six of the largest surviving Roman amphitheatres in the world, it was once the scene of bloody gladiator fights.
 Today it is Pula’s main cultural venue and is known for its music and film festivals.

 Private transfer to Rovinj, check-in at the hotel and at leisure.